spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Cluster profile

-From the **Cluster profile** section, you can select the profile you want to deploy on azure.
+From the **Cluster profile** section, select the profile you want to deploy on Azure.

 ![palette clusters basic information](deploy-k8s-cluster/azure/clusters_cluster_profile.png)